MingtaoGuo/DCGAN_WGAN_WGAN-GP_LSGAN_SNGAN_RSGAN_BEGAN_ACGAN_PGGAN_TensorFlow/README.md

-# DCGAN_LSGAN_WGAN_WGAN-GP_SNGAN_RSGAN_BEGAN_ACGAN_PGGAN_pix2pix
+# DCGAN_LSGAN_WGAN_WGAN-GP_SNGAN_RSGAN_BEGAN_ACGAN_PGGAN_pix2pix_BigGAN
 Implementation of some different variants of GANs

 ## Introduction
 --------------

-This code is mainly implement some basic GANs about 'DCGAN', 'WGAN', 'WGAN-GP', 'LSGAN', 'SNGAN', 'RSGAN'&'RaSGAN', 'BEGAN', 'ACGAN', 'PGGAN', 'pix2pix'.
+This code is mainly implement some basic GANs about 'DCGAN', 'WGAN', 'WGAN-GP', 'LSGAN', 'SNGAN', 'RSGAN'&'RaSGAN', 'BEGAN', 'ACGAN', 'PGGAN', 'pix2pix', 'BigGAN'.

 More details of these GANs, please see follow papers: